Home > Biking

 It covers around 10 miles with a total elevation gain of about 4,300 feet at a grade of 7.1%.
 However, portions of the climb reach up to 9.7%.
 The climb is consistent and lung-busting, offering no reprieve for riders to catch their breath before the summit.

 The Col du Tourmalet has been included in the Tour de France more than any other climb.
-Its last appearance came in the 2021 race.
-It is not included in this year’s Tour de France.
+The “above category” climb will make an appearance in the 2024 edition of the Tour de France on stage 14 in the middle of the stage.
+The stage ends at Pla d’Adet atop another above-category ascent.

 Col d’Aubisque